air-verse/air/README.md

 <details>
   <summary>For example</summary>

-One of my project runs in docker:
+One of my project runs in Docker:

 ```bash
 docker run -it --rm \